AshokKumarPreethamKumar/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Program:**

-/* Program to implement the given logic function and to verify its operations in quartus using Verilog programming.
+/* Program to implement the given logic function and to verify its operations in quartus using Verilog programming. */

-Developed by: RegisterNumber:*/
+Developed by:ASHOK KUMAR PREETHAM KUMAR

+RegisterNumber:24002459

 **RTL realization**